 Your chamber management software along with an email marketing integration can help you send newsletters to all your members and generate reports.
 Reporting on clicks and opens helps you learn if your newsletters are successful so you’ll know what to do to keep people engaged.

 In general, you’ll want to send emails that follow these principles:

 - Well-timed: Sending five emails in a day isn’t just overwhelming, it’s annoying.
 Poll a group of your members such as your board or communications committee to learn how frequently they want to hear from your organization by email.
 Adjust your sending frequency accordingly.

 When it comes to communicating with people via email, the content of your message matters just as much as timing and frequency.
-If you pay special attention to your newsletters, you should see your membership retention rates get better.
+If you pay special attention to your email messages, you should see your membership retention rates get better.
 Keep this in mind when you’re coming up with a strategy for your membership retention plan.